alexyuly/chil/README.md

 ### 1.2 Strong, flexible types

+Chil types can be used statically or dynamically, i.e. either at compile time or runtime.

 At compile time, static type safety is both a first-class concept and incrementally adoptable.
 Every input of every object can have an optional static type definition, which the compiler checks against the implicit type of each output which is connected to the target input.

 At runtime, Chil does away with conditional statements like *if* and *while*, in favor of the idea of *dynamic type safety*.
 Every expression of a set of data is considered to be a *type*.
 Chil unifies the concept *conditionals* with types.
 At runtime, types serve as conditional checks for the engine to filter which values are allowed to pass through.